Hogan and Alsobrooks face off in Maryland race that could sway US Senate control - WTOP News

 Alsobrooks has prioritized abortion rights in her campaign, saying one of her first actions as a senator would be to sponsor legislation to codify Roe into federal law.
 Hogan also says he would co-sponsor such legislation, but Alsobrooks is quick to point to a Hogan veto when he was governor of a bill in Maryland to expand abortion access in 2022.

-“The fact of the matter is when the former governor had an opportunity to stand up for the women of Maryland, he didn’t,” Alsobrooks said during the October debate.
+“The fact of the matter is when the former governor had an opportunity to stand up for the women of Maryland, he didn’t,” Alsobrooks said.
 “He vetoed abortion care legislation.
 He double downed and refused to release the funding to train abortion care providers.
 This was just two years ago.”

 The measure ended a restriction that only physicians can provide abortions in the state.
 The legislature, which is controlled by Democrats, overrode the veto, and the law enables nurse practitioners, nurse midwives and physician assistants to provide care.
 Hogan says Alsobrooks has mischaracterized his position.
 He says he vetoed the bill out of concerns for women’s health, because the measure allowed health care providers who aren’t doctors to perform abortions.